5 of the Best 55 Plus Communities in Pennsylvania

 Foxfield at Naamans Creek

-Located a mile from the Delaware state line, Foxfield at Naamans Creek offers single-family homes, carriage homes (townhomes), and villas (condominiums) for residents, with over 500 units total.
+Located a mile from the Delaware state line, Foxfield at Naamans Creek offers over 500 units of single-family homes, carriage homes (townhomes), and villas (condominiums) for residents.
 The community offers the amenities many have come to expect from a retirement community: sports courts, a golf course, a swimming pool, and shared activities like crafts and clubs.

-For RV enthusiasts, Foxfield at Naamans Creek offers special parking for recreational vehicles, keeping them stored conveniently on-site without blocking entire driveways.
+For recreational vehicle (RV) enthusiasts, Foxfield at Naamans Creek offers special parking, where RVs can be stored conveniently on-site without blocking entire driveways.

 Location: Garnet Valley, Pennsylvania